-In this program you will learn art and design-related media, tools and techniques necessary to create a portfolio that demonstrates your creative, technical skills.
+Learn art and design-related media, tools and techniques necessary to create a portfolio that demonstrates your creative and technical skills.
 Many graduates use their portfolios to prepare for competitive programs in fine arts, graphic design, animation and game development.
 Students learn productive habits of conceptualization through visual problem solving and experimentation using a wide range of media.
-You will develop visual communication skills, empowering you to think and respond critically to opportunities and responsibilities as an artist and/or designer, regardless of your chosen discipline.
+You also develop visual communication skills, empowering you to think and respond critically to opportunities and responsibilities as an artist and/or designer, regardless of your chosen discipline.

 This program will introduce you to a broad range of art and design ideas and techniques.
 In two semesters, you will have an opportunity to see if you want to pursue further art and design studies and develop a career associated with art and design disciplines.